peralegh/480/CollegeEnrollmentData/EnrollmentData&Analysis.md

 The first chart is a plot of enrollment rate at each income.
 The difference is we are highlighting when a recession is occouring so we can view how the enrollment rate changes during that period.

 ![alt_text](https://github.com/peralegh/480/blob/master/CollegeEnrollmentData/enrollWrecession.png "Percent Enrollment at Each Income Level With Recession")

+Low and mid income mostly have consitancy, dropping whenever there is a recession.
+High income is interesting, as they have large increses in enrollment percent during these periods.
+This is likely due to recessions hitting middle and lower classes harder, and high income student being far more likely to be able to afford college.

 Here we have the low income enrollment with recession by year & the predicted values.